NVIDIA-AI-IOT/nanoowl/README.md

 is not well optimized for inference and runs ~1FPS out-of-the box (the pipeline relies heavily on the CPU by default).
 By optimizing the pipeline to better utilize the GPU, and optimizing OWL-ViT's image encoder with NVIDIA TensorRT, NanoOWL achieves full pipeline framerate of ~22FPS on NVIDIA Jetson AGX Orin.
+This allows you to run open-vocabulary detection at near camera framerates at the edge, unlocking a variety new applications.

 > Interested in detecting object masks as well?
 Try combining NanoOWL with
 > [NanoSAM](https://github.com/NVIDIA-AI-IOT/nanosam) for zero-shot open-vocabulary